therooler/jaxmg/README.md

 - **GCC**: 11.5.0
 - **CUDA**: 12.8.0
 - **cuDNN**: 9.2.0.82-12
-cusolver

 > **Note:** JAX ships with CUDA 12.x binaries, which this package relies on.
+No local version of CUDA is required.

 ---